planetruby/gems/13-props.md

----
-layout: gem
-title:  "Week #13 - props gem - yet another config (INI) reader in Ruby"
+# Week 13 - props gem - yet another config (INI) reader in Ruby
----

 Let's say you're looking for an easy configuration file format for your tool or service.
 Why not use the Windows-inspired INI format as an (easier and simpler) alternative to the popular JSON, YAML and TOML formats?
 Example: